 This is a fund that invests primarily in higher-risk asset classes such as equities (stocks or shares) and aims to achieve aggressive capital growth over the long term.
 This type of fund will experience volatility in the short term.

-Rand-hedge protection

-A Rand-hedge is a way of maximising returns on your investment in rand terms, through an offshore investment.
+Rand-hedge protection A Rand-hedge is a way of maximising returns on your investment in rand terms, through an offshore investment.
 The rand value of your investment increases if the currency declines (when the rand depreciates, the rand value of your offshore investment appreciates).

-Real swaps

-A real return swap is a swap that changes the cash flow of an instrument from nominal cash flow (i.e. normal bond or cash instrument) into real (inflation-adjusted) cash flow.
+Real swaps A real return swap is a swap that changes the cash flow of an instrument from nominal cash flow (i.e. normal bond or cash instrument) into real (inflation-adjusted) cash flow.

-Regulation 28

-Regulation 28 of the Pension Funds Act sets out prudent investment limits on certain asset classes in investment funds.
+Regulation 28 Regulation 28 of the Pension Funds Act sets out prudent investment limits on certain asset classes in investment funds.
 It applies specifically to investments in Retirement Annuities and Preservation Funds.
 The allowed maximum exposures to certain asset classes is:

 75% for equities

 25% for property

-30% for foreign (offshore) assets.
+45% for foreign (offshore) assets.

-Real Estate Investment Trust (REITs)

-A financial instrument that sells like a stock on major stock exchanges and invests in real estate directly, either through properties or mortgages.
+Regulation 30 Regulation 30 of the Medical Schemes Act sets out restrictions on certain asset classes in investment funds.
+It dictates that medical schemes may not have exposure to foreign equity, and are limited to 40% exposure to local equity.
+Real Estate Investment Trust (REITs) A financial instrument that sells like a stock on major stock exchanges and invests in real estate directly, either through properties or mortgages.
 REITs receive special tax considerations and typically offer investors high yields, as well as a highly liquid method of investing in real estate.

-Replication strategy

-This is a strategy used by index investors that tries to replicate or copy the performance of a specific benchmark, i.e. it will hold exactly the same underlying funds as the benchmark in exactly the same proportions and puts together a cost-effective product that replicates the benchmark over times.
+Replication strategy This is a strategy used by index investors that tries to replicate or copy the performance of a specific benchmark, i.e.it will hold exactly the same underlying funds as the benchmark in exactly the same proportions and puts together a cost-effective product that replicates the benchmark over times.
 An investment vehicle such as index tracker is a good example of a fund that closely tracks the performance of a particular index.

-Research-driven investment process

-This is a rigorous screening process for sifting through the available universe of asset managers and selecting specific funds on which to perform further, more in-depth research.
+Research-driven investment process This is a rigorous screening process for sifting through the available universe of asset managers and selecting specific funds on which to perform further, more in-depth research.
 This allows a more accurate way of valuing shares or funds, and allows a portfolio manager to tailor clients' asset allocation tactically to changing market conditions.
 This process involves evaluating the macroeconomic environment to quantify the level of risk in the market, and assessing the investment styles of the different asset managers we invest in to identify true skill, which will ensure a repeatable investment process and long-term outperformance.

-Rolling returns

-These returns show annualised returns for a given number of years.
+Rolling returns These returns show annualised returns for a given number of years.
 Rolling returns are useful as they can give the returns over holding periods similar to those actually experienced by investors.
 For example, a rolling return over 5 years will show you the moving average of returns including the previous 5 years.
 So if you sold your investment on 1 January 2014 or 1 March 2014, it will include the average performance of the fund 5 years back from these dates (i.e. the 1 January 2014 rolling 5 year return will include the average returns from 1 January 2009 to 1 January 2014; similarly if you sold your investment on 1 March 2014, the rolling return will be a figure that is the average of the funds returns from 1 March 2009 to 1 March 2014).

-Securities
+Sanlam's Pragmatic Value Investment Style